reframejs/reframe/readme.md

      - [Adaptable] Possibility to use Reframe as a hapi plugin.
        <br/>
        (That way you can create the hapi server yourself.
 Which is useful if for example you want to add GraphQL / RESTful API endpoints to the server.)
-     - [Adaptable] Possibility to use Reframe with another server framework like Express, Koa, etc.
+     - [Adaptable] Possibility to use Reframe with another server framework such as Express, Koa, etc.

  - **Build**
    <br/>
    Reframe builds and bundles your frontend assets for you.
-(Reframe uses webpack.
-You can use a fully custom webpack configuration.)
+Reframe uses webpack.
    <br/>
    Including:
     - Code Splitting
       <br/>
       (Every page has its own script bundle.
-The common is extracted into a separate script bundle (containing mainly React and core-js).)
+Common code is extracted into a separate script bundle.)
     - Auto-reload
       <br/>
-      (Everytime you modify a file the bundle is re-compiled and the browser automatically reloads)
+      (Everytime you modify a file the bundle is re-compiled and the browser automatically reloads.)
-    - [Adaptable] You can use almost any arbitrary webpack configuration
+    - [Adaptable] Arbitrary webpack configuration
       <br/>
       Reframe assumes almost nothing about the webpack configuration so that you can use almost any webpack configuration you want.